 “The vast majority of future oil production is likely to come from autocratic regimes with abysmal human rights records, countries where most oil profits go to wealthy oligarchs, officials, royalty and other insiders.” – Professor Severin Borenstein, E.T.
 Grether Professor of Business Administration and Public Policy at the University of California, Berkeley, Haas School of Business and Faculty Director of the Energy Institute at Haas

 California is committed to regulations and policies that protect our workers and our environment.
 Imported oil is not produced to California’s stringent safety, labor and environmental standards.
 Oil produced by foreign sources is not subject to rigorous environmental review, greenhouse gas mitigation, and worker safety inspections present in California.
-As Californians, do we feel comfortable importing more oil from countries with fewer protections for workers and the environment?

 Source: Economic and Revenue Impacts of a Statewide Oil Production Ban in California, December 2018, Capitol Matrix Consulting